 The Problem: For the last 40 years we’ve been encouraging women to choose technology careers.
 But today’s statistics on women in tech are not encouraging.
 The quit rate for women is 41% compared to 17% for men.

 Research: Using the time-tested Contextual Design approach Karen Holtzblatt led volunteer students from the University of Maryland’s HCIM program to conduct 26 field interviews with women and men from 25 to 45 years old working in a wide variety of job and technology industries.
-The interviews were focused on finding observable behaviors that stimulated the feeling of “value” and represented being a “jerk”.
+The interviews were focused on finding observable behaviors that stimulated the feeling of “value” and those that represented being a “jerk”.
 Interviewees were asked to describe incidents of valuing and jerk behavior that they experienced, witnessed or did over the last month.
 We collected incidents from working meetings, manager and co-worker interactions, and from non-work life contexts.
 The field data was interpreted to capture key issues and behaviors and was then organized into an affinity diagram to reveal patterns.
-We have now identified 16 key valuing and 16 key jerk behaviors.
+We have now identified 15 key valuing and 15 key jerk behaviors.

 Donate: This work is supported by a core team of researchers and administrators.
 Please help us cover our core costs by donating to the general fund.

 Volunteer Opportunity: We will put out a call for participation in the survey in Q1.
 Please spread the word.
 We will also be looking for teams and managers to try some of our intervention ideas.
 Sign up to show your interest here.

 Collaborating Colleagues: Thanks to Lacey Arevalo and Naishi Jain for project managing this research effort and other students at University of Maryland for their help.
 Thanks to Nicola Marsden and her student for their work on the survey.
 Special thanks to Peter Verastegui for our creative Character Posters.